Ahom kingdom: Vassals

-The states of Jaintia and Dimasa paid annual tributes to the Ahom king, acknowledging the overlordship and the vassalage of Ahoms.
+The states of Jaintia and Dimasa, on certain occasions, paid annual tributes to the Ahom king, nominally acknowledging the overlordship and the vassalage of Ahoms.
 In this connection, mention be made of the term thapita sanchita (established and preserved) which determined their relationship with the Ahoms.

 Paik officials

 The Ahom kingdom was dependent on the Paik system, a form of corvee labor, reorganized in 1608 by Momai Tamuli Barbarua.
 Every common subject was a paik, and four paiks formed a got.
 At any time of the year, one of the paiks in the got rendered direct service to the king, as the others in his got tended to his fields.
 The Paik system was administered by the Paik officials: A Bora was in charge of 20 paiks, a Saikia of 100 and a Hazarika of 1000.
 A Rajkhowa commanded three thousand and a Phukan commanded six thousand paiks.

 Land survey

 Supatphaa became acquainted with the land measurement system of Mughals during the time he was hiding in Kamrup before he succeeded to the throne.
 As soon as the wars with Mughals were over he issued orders for the introduction of a similar system throughout his dominions.
 Surveyors were imported from Koch Behar and Bengal for the work.
 It was commenced in Sibsagar and was pushed on vigorously, but it was not completed until after his death.
 Nagaon was next surveyed, and the settlement which followed was supervised by Rudra Singha himself.
 According to historians, the method of survey included measuring the four sides of each field with a nal, or bamboo pole of 12 ft length and calculating the area, the unit was the "lucha" or 144 sqft and 14400 sqft. is one "Bigha".
 Four 'bigha' makes one 'Pura'.
 A similar land measurement system is still being followed in modern Assam.

 The measurement system helped in the equal distribution of land among the paiks as well as among the nobles and officers.
 Records of land were maintained under an officer called Darabdhara Barua.
 Thus all cultivable and occupied land, except homesteads and jungles, were surveyed and recorded.
 The paper on which this was recorded is called perakagaz or perakakat meaning (paper carefully preserved inside of wooden boxes called pera).
 As the perakagaz were not durable, copper plates called as tamrapatraor phali were issued for important records, particularly of revenue-free lands gifted to religious sites or to Brahamanas.